 The primary geographic areas are New England, Tidewater, Pennsylvania, Northwest Territory (esp.
 Ohio, Indiana, Illinois), and VA-WV.

 Immigration origins are northern European between early 1600s and early 1900s.

 Several family members are collaborating on research pursuits.
 I'm just the cover face over that.

-I specialize in our own family's genealogy, rather than adopting geographies or uploading lots of strangers in text or pictures as the chief point, but I'm happy to try to assist as possible along the way, within limits.
+I specialize in our own family's genealogy, rather than adopting geographies or uploading lots of strangers, but I'm happy to try to assist as possible along the way, within limits.

 Sometimes, raw or evolving material from investigative process is posted as a phasing in of what later will be prettied up and tightened up a bit better.
 Bear with the backlog or still-emerging effort, or help fill in my knowledge or confidence gaps faster.

 Copies of my single tombstone-only photos may be copied and shared, but NOT the family photographs showing our family members as they lived.
 Those may NOT be re-copied as elements for any other websites or distributions, without explicit prior permission from the family.
 That includes sharing such family pictures publicly on such as Facebook, Shutterfly, Flickr, Ancestry, Geni, blogs, etc.

 If a picture is missing, it means I don't have one yet.
 I am very grateful to those who help insert tombstone photos or data sources into my memorials for me, including unsolicited.
 But, please tell me where and when you got it, especially if it is something other than a tombstone.